AntonioParroni/test-task-for-backend-stack/README.md

 Open your Postman and follow this link: https://www.postman.com/savonarolla/workspace/forgreenm/overview

 This will take you to my API project.
-Where everything is already set ready.
+Where everything is already set.

-Or you can create your own in Postman.
+Or, you can create your own in Postman project.
 Just select as Authorization type - API Key.
 With it's Key parameter as "x-api-key"
 And value as "qweasdzxc"